-The default archive is a file in the same directory as the current file, with the name derived by appending '\archive' to the current file name.
+The default archive location is a file in the same directory as the current file, with the name derived by appending 'archive' to the current file name.
 For information and examples on how to change this, see the documentation string of the variable org-archive-location.
-If you are also using the Org-mode agenda, archiving to a different file is a good way to keep archived trees from contributing agenda items.